Pet bonds

 The pet bond will be refunded in full at the end of the tenancy if the pet has not done any damage.

-If the pet passes away or is no longer at the rental property, the tenant can apply for the pet bond to be refunded at that time (s 22BA RTA).
-They do not need to wait until the end of the tenancy to do this.
+If the pet passes away or is no longer kept at the rental property, and there are no other pets, the tenant should notify the landlord and ask them to request a refund of the pet bond (s 22BA RTA).
+The tenant does not need to wait until the end of the tenancy to ask for the pet bond to be refunded.

 MSD assistance for paying pet bonds